Here Is Your Life

 Here Is Your Life (Här har du ditt liv) is a Swedish coming-of-age film directed by Jan Troell.
-It was released to cinemas in Sweden on 26 December 1966, The film is based on a novel of the same name, the second of Eyvind Johnson's semi-autobiographical series of four novels Romanen om Olof, about a working-class boy growing up in the northern parts of Sweden.
+It was released to cinemas in Sweden on 26 December 1966.
+The film is based on a novel of the same name, the second of Eyvind Johnson's semi-autobiographical series of four novels Romanen om Olof, about a working-class boy growing up in the northern parts of Sweden.

+The film was selected as the Swedish entry for the Best Foreign Language Film at the 40th Academy Awards, but was not accepted as a nominee.

 Plot

 When the father of the young Olof Persson (Eddie Axberg) becomes ill, he starts taking jobs as a working class Swede.
 His first job is log driving, where he meets a man named August (Allan Edwall).
 August tells Olof about death, and a flashback tale with August's wife chasing their twin sons, all of whom are now deceased, is played.
 Olof change jobs.
 He finds a dead moth while working and picks it up, flying it through the air.

 During the funeral of Olof's father, his father's old friend Smålands-Pelle (Max von Sydow) speaks fondly of the old memories of his father, and has a private conversation with Olof afterwards.
 Olof takes a job at a sawmill.
 The sawmill workers were sitting around telling stories about women, and then some of the workers harass Olof.
 Olof primarily works outside of the mill, transporting logs with a boy named Oskar.
 Oskar gets injured when a log falls on him, and he later dies in the hospital.
 After this incident, Olof asks for a higher position at the mill, but he is denied.
 He starts to read a lot of novels and books about philosophy.

 Later on, he quits the sawmill job and applies for a job at a cinema selling candy.
 In the job interview he encounters the eccentric owner (Gunnar Björnstrand), who informs him the duties of job and possible promotion to a projectionist in the future.
 He becomes interested in a girl named Maria (Signe Stade), who he later sees with another boy.
 He makes friends with a boy named Fredrik (Stig Törnblom).
 They talk about books and philosophy, and explore together.
 Olof visits home and his mother (Ulla Akselson) asks questions about the security of his new job.
 After an accident while selling candy, Olof asks for a new job and starts working for a touring projectionist named Mr. Larsson (Åke Fridell).
 They travel to participate in the circus.
 Mr. Larsson introduces Olof to Olivia (Ulla Sjöblom), the "queen" of a travelling shooting gallery.